The title is rather misleading and it could easily result in misunderstandings.

 Brecht finished school by cheating on the final exams (“survival is everything” he used to say) and his mind went on giving birth to disturbing figments.

-Charles Darwin was not a bad pupil but early on he had revealed an inclination for something else.
+Charles Darwin was not a bad pupil, but he had revealed an inclination for something else early on.
 He was an obsessed collector of plants, insects, coins and minerals.

 He showed no skill about foreign languages or any other lesson and no one expected something spectacular from him.